ng-alain/delon/packages/abc/zip/index.en-US.md

 yarn add file-saver
 ```

-The jszip script file takes the form of lazy loading.
-Allows you to specify a CDN URL in `NaZipModule.forRoot({})` module.
-The default is `//cdn.bootcss.com/jszip/3.1.5/jszip.min.js`.
+The jszip script file takes the form of lazy loading，you can change the default CDN path (or use the local path) via [Global Configuration](/docs/global-config).
+By default: `//cdn.bootcss.com/jszip/3.3.0/jszip.min.js`.

 ## API